Last Updated 3 months by Emily Standley-Allard

 In this guide you will learn how you should plan your social media strategy in few simple steps whether you’re a blogger, business owner or part of a Marketing team.

-- What exactly do you aim for with Social?
+- What exactly do you aim for with Social media marketing?

 - Do you want brand awareness, customer engagement or do you want conversions?

 There are different strategies for different goals.
-Determine exactly who your audience is down to what they like to eat for breakfast every other Saturday and then decide what you want from your audience.
+Determine exactly who your audience is down to nitty gritty details such as what they like to eat for breakfast every other Saturday and then decide what you want from your audience.

-If you want brand awareness then you have to focus on attracting more and more unique visitors to your website.
+If you want to create brand awareness, then you have to focus on attracting more and more unique visitors to your website.

-If you aim for customer engagement then your focus should be getting more comments & likes on your social media posts.
+If your aim is for more customer engagement, then your focus should be getting more comments & likes on your social media posts.

 Keep your goals clear in your mind before planning your strategy.
 The major goal ideas are basically: